 I’m happy to announce that the National Journal Writing Month (NaJoWriMo) will resume again on October 1st.
 NaJoWriMo is held four months a year (January, April, July, and October).
 Each month consists of 30 days of writing prompts and other tips and strategies for developing a journaling habit for personal growth.

 The theme for NaJoWriMo October is Unleashing Your Creative Mind Through Journal Writing.

 I’m jazzed about this month’s theme of creativity because many of us don’t explore and use our creative energy unless we’re a painter, fiction writer, poet, songwriter, graphic designer, or other types of artist.

 The older we get, the more disconnected we become from our creative potential.
 But we all have creative abilities, even if we don’t know how to paint, draw, or write stories.
-For the purposes of journal writing, the theme of creativity will be a mixture of prompts that invite you to reflect on your thoughts, ideas, and experiences about creativity and to use creative expression in your journal writing.
+For journal writing, the theme of creativity will be a mixture of prompts that invite you to reflect on your thoughts, ideas, and experiences about creativity and to use creative expression in your journal writing.

 The prompts will focus on creativity and personal growth.
 As with other NaJoWriMo themes and prompts, you will continue to learn about your journal writing and creative exercises.

 October Thematic Email Prompts

-One of the ways to participate in NaJoWriMo is to use daily thematic prompts emailed to you daily throughout the month of October.
+One of the ways to participate in NaJoWriMo is to use daily thematic prompts emailed to you daily throughout October.

 Journal prompts for Unleashing Your Creative Mind focus on